Sir Edward Hughes (1784 EIC ship): Eighth voyage (1802–1803)

 Captain Urmston was still in command of Sir Edward Hughes when she sailed from the Downs on 18 April 1802.
 She was reported to have been "all well" on 5 May at 28°35′N 19°14′W. She reached Johanna on 9 August, and arrived at Bombay on 29 August.
-She visited Surat on 13 October but returned to Bombay by 22 October.
+She visited Surat on 13 October, but returned to Bombay by 22 October.
 She then visited Tellicherry (2 November), Cochin (12 November), Calicut (19 November), Mahé (24 November), Tellicherry (25 November), and Managalore (29 November), before returning to Bombay by 8 December.
 When she left Bombay she again carried Lachlan Macquarie, who was returning to Britain.
 Sir Edward Hughes was at Mahé on 13 January 1803 and Calicut two days later.
-She reached the Cape on 5 March and St Helena on 25 March, before arriving back at the Downs on 9 May.
+She reached the Cape on 5 March, and St Helena on 25 March, before arriving back at the Downs on 9 May.

 On her return to Britain, the EIC had Sir Edward Hughes fitted as a frigate.
 Captain Thomas Barrow received a letter of marque on 3 October 1803.
 This showed her as having doubled her armament and her complement relative to her service as an Indiaman.
-Barrow sailed from Portsmouth 26 October 1803 with destination Madras and with the EIC intending her to remain in the Far East.
+Barrow sailed from Portsmouth 26 October 1803, with destination Madras and with the EIC intending her to remain in the Far East.

 Ninth EIC voyage (1804)

 On this voyage, she was reported to have been "all well" at 40°N 15°W on 11 November.
-On 19 June 1804 she sailed from Madras to Bombay to go into dock to fix leaks.
-Still, on 12 July, she captured the French slaver Jeune Clementine at 4°18′S 64°0′E. Jeune Clementine had a crew of 15 men and was carrying 180 slaves.
+On 19 June 1804, she sailed from Madras to Bombay to go into dock to fix leaks.
+Still, on 12 July, she captured the French slave ship Jeune Clementine at 4°18′S 64°0′E. Jeune Clementine had a crew of 15 men and was carrying 180 captives.